-With Windows 10 version 1903, May 2019 Update Microsoft has introduced the Windows Sandbox feature.
+With the latest Windows 10 Update Microsoft has introduced the Windows Sandbox feature.
 Microsoft explains the feature, Windows Sandbox is a secure environment that is separated from the underlying Windows 10 PC.
 That means You may use the Windows sandbox to execute files without having to worry about malicious files or unstable programs affecting data on a physical PC.

 Windows sandbox system requirement

-Windows Sandbox is only available in Pro and Enterprise editions of Windows 10 version 1903 or later.
+Windows Sandbox is only available in Pro and Enterprise editions of Windows 10.

 - It requires an AMD64 architecture,

 - At least 4 Gigabytes of RAM (8GB recommended)

 - 1 Gigabyte of free disk space.

 - At least 2 CPU cores (4 cores with hyperthreading recommended)

 If your PC meets the minimum system requirement, follow the steps below to enable the Windows sandbox feature on Windows 10.